ga4gh/ga4gh-starter-kit-passport-ui/README.md

 After signing up, you should see your account information on the welcome page, under User Information.

-Upon signing up, a user in the passport broker service is also created.
-Confirm the new user is created by:
+Once the sign up is complete, a user in the passport broker service will also be created.
+Confirm the new user is created:

-###### API Platform
-Sending a GET request to the `http://localhost:4501/admin/ga4gh/passport/v1/users` endpoint.

 ###### Python
 Run the command: